The Insiders' Guide: Get the Most out of Global Entrepreneurship Week - Kansas City

 - Business cards: You’ll meet so many different people.
 Make sure you bring enough business cards (at least 50) so you can follow up with your new connections.

-- A notepad: There is a section in the back of the calendar for notes, but you’ll probably need a notebook to write down all your thoughts and “aha!” moments.
+- A notepad: You’ll probably need a notebook to write down all your thoughts and those “aha!” moments.

 - Your phone: Share what you learn with those who couldn’t make it.
 Rising tides lift all boats.
 Lift some boats.

 Outside of attending sessions, here are some key locations for extra #GEWKC awesomeness: